vivianval/Stress-Estimation-Distracted-Driving-/README.md

 ## Dataset
  The videos we used are publicly available at Sci.
 Data 4:170110 doi: 10.1038/sdata.2017.110 (2017).
-Folder dataset contains the files for LDA, tSNE, paired t-tests and the plots comparing the lightweight temporal preprocessing.
-It also contains info on labeling and creating the dataset, windows and 1st order normalization based on ND facial features.
+Folder /dataset contains the files for LDA, tSNE, paired t-tests and the plots comparing the lightweight temporal preprocessing.
+It also contains info on labeling and preprocessing the dataset consisting of 3D facial features that we extracted from the infrared facial videos.
+Windowing info and 1st order normalization based on ND facial features are also contained.

 ## Cross-Modal Transformer Feature Fusion
 This command trains and evaluates a cross-modal transformer on synchronized FLAME (facial expression/pose) + biosignals/gaze time series, using time-based windows and subject-wise splits.